 - Bananas – be sure to use brown spotty bananas to make these almond flour banana muffins moist and delicious

-- Melted coconut oil: makes the gluten free blueberry banana bread tender and moist and adds a light coconut flavor.
+- Melted coconut oil: makes the gluten free blueberry banana muffins tender and moist and adds a light coconut flavor.
 You can also use any other neutral flavored oil, melted butter or ghee if you are not dairy-free.

 - Creamy drippy unsalted almond butter – be sure not to use near the bottom of jar almond butter, otherwise, it changes the texture of the muffins.
 You can also sub with any nut or seed butter of your choice.
 Peanut butter is a great option if you are not paleo..